 August is a very busy month in Rome in all tourist localities, and this means prices tend to soar.

-August is the traditional time for Italians to go on holidays and this causes some closures you may need to be aware of.
+August is the traditional time for Italians to go on holiday and this causes some closures you may need to be aware of.

-In this guide, I will go into detail about all these points and clarify how things really are in Italy in Agust
+In this guide, I will go into detail about all these points and clarify how things really are in Italy in August and help you chose if this is the best time to visit Italy for your dream vacation.

 I hope this will help you plan your trip to Italy at best.
 Happy travel planning!

 Disclaimer: this is a seasonal travel guide about Italy in August meant to help you decide the best time of the year for your visit.
-It does not address the current state of travel.
-For official information please always refer to official info before making any plans.
+For official information on travel advisory and restrictions, please always refer to official announcements before making any plans.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.